open-contracting-extensions/ocds_frameworkAgreement_DPS_extension/README.md

 ## Legal context

 In the European Union, this extension's fields correspond to [eForms BG-706 (Techniques)](https://docs.ted.europa.eu/eforms/latest/reference/business-terms/).
-See [OCDS for the European Union](http://standard.open-contracting.org/profiles/eu/master/en/) for the correspondences to Tenders Electronic Daily (TED).
+For correspondences to eForms fields, see [OCDS for eForms](https://standard.open-contracting.org/profiles/eforms/latest/).
+For correspondences to Tenders Electronic Daily (TED), see [OCDS for the European Union](http://standard.open-contracting.org/profiles/eu/master/en/).

 ## Examples